mitchute/PythonEMSPrototype/README.md

  - Python (currently targeting 3.6)
  - A C++ compiler (currently using g++)
  - CMake (to build the makefile structure -- I guess technically it's optional if you're a crazy person)

+## Python Packaging

+Setting this up on Mac was, um, difficult.
+But this helped _so_ much: http://joaoventura.net/blog/2016/embeddable-python-osx/